StenlyTU/LFCS-official/stuff/EssentialCommands.md

 * For Virtual Console in terminal is showed tty1, tty2 etc.

 * For ssh remote sessions (pseudo-terminal) in terminal is showed pts/0, pts/1 etc.
-* :0 is for X11server namely used for graphical login
+* :0 is for X11 server namely used for graphical login

 References:
 * [https://askubuntu.com/questions/506510/what-is-the-difference-between-terminal-console-shell-and-command-line](https://askubuntu.com/questions/506510/what-is-the-difference-between-terminal-console-shell-and-command-line)